MaibornWolff/purl-patrol/CONTRIBUTING.md

 We welcome pull requests for bug fixes, new features, or documentation improvements.
 To submit code changes:

-1. Fork the repository and clone it locally.
+1. Clone the repository locally.
 2. Create a new branch for your changes.
 3. Please take care of your commit messages as we are using [semantic versioning](https://www.npmjs.com/package/semantic-release).
+Commit messages should follow [convential commits](https://www.conventionalcommits.org/en/v1.0.0/).
-4. Install and run pre-commit before creating a PR - this is an automatic branch policy check
+4. Install and run [pre-commit](https://pre-commit.com/) before creating a PR - this is an automatic branch policy check

 ## Communication